classroomtechtools/modularLibraries.gs/README.md

 # modularLibraries.gs

-modularLibraries.gs consists of:
+This repo consists of:

-- Import.gs, which gives the stack the `Import` object, and library registration and "bootstraping"
-- Example and sample libraries for illustration purposes
+- Import.gs (below) which adds `Import` global object to the project
+- Sample libraries and documentation for writing libraries that can be imported via the `Import.NameOfLibrary()`
 - Useful, real libraries (with documentation) for use in any apps scripting project
-- Documentation on techniques for writing more libraries

 ## Quickstart

-If all you after are copies of the libraries, simply locate them, and paste them into your project or repo, then access via `Import.NameOfLibrary`.
+The libraries can be found in the repo — all that is needed is copying and pasting into your project, and access them via `Import.NameOfLibrary()`.
 Check the documentation for that library for usage examples.

 # Import.gs

-Boilerplate code used in the writing of importable, modular libraries in google apps scripts.
+Import.gs is boilerplate code that is to be placed at the top of a file in which a library is defined.

 ## Import.gs Quickstart

-Copy this boilerplate into a script file in your project.
+This is the boilerplate code used in writing libraries, and lets you use `Import.NameOfLibrary()` elsewhere.
 The first line is the magic, explained later:

 ```js
 (function(global,name,Package,helpers,creators){name = name.replace(/ /g,"_");var ref=function wrapper(args){var wrapped=function(){return Package.apply(Import._import(name),arguments)};for(i in args){wrapped[i]=args[i]};return wrapped}(helpers);global.Import=global.Import||{};Import.register=Import.register||function(uniqueId,func){Import.__Packages=Import.__Packages||{};Import.__Packages[uniqueId]=func};Import._import=Import._import||function(uniqueId){var ret=Import.__Packages[uniqueId];if(typeof ret==='undefined')throw Error("Import error!
 No library called "+uniqueId);return ret};global.Import[name]=function wrapper(args){var wrapped=function(options){options=options||{};options.namespace=options.namespace||!1;options.base=options.base||!1;options.config=options.config||{};options.params=options.params||[];var makeIt=function(){var params,ret;params=options.config?[options.config]:options.params;return ref.apply(null,params)}.bind(this);var ret;if(options.namespace){var p=global,g=global,last;options.namespace.split('.').forEach(function(ns){g[ns]=g[ns]||{};p=g;g=g[ns];last=ns});ret=p[last]=makeIt()}else if(options.base){if(options.base==='global'){options.base=global};options.attr=options.attr||name;ret=options.base[options.attr]=makeIt()}else{ret=makeIt()};return ret};for(var c in creators){wrapped[c]=creators[c]};return wrapped}(creators);Import.register(name,ref)})(this,